 I felt so tiny compared to these massive burial towers.
 The insides of the tombs were built to hold entire groups of people, most likely extended families of the Aymara elite.
 Corpses were not intentionally mummified, but they survived for centuries in the dry environment created by the closed tomb.
 Most mummy bundles indicate burial in a fetal position.

 A single window was set in the eastern wall of the tubular mausoleums to let the rising sun enter the tomb and bring the life of a new day to the deceased.
+I marveled at the very different styles of the burial towers when we had some free time to wander around the tombs on the hill.
+Although so many stood crumbling and empty, the decay only added to the powerful sense of impermanence and mortality.
+Their lonely setting within the vast and beautiful wilderness further emphasized how temporal human life is.

 A view from the top of Sillustani to the small community below: